CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Execution_Guide.md

 ## Introduction

-This document aims to define and guide you through creating the "Execution" step of a scenario.
+The purpose of this document is to define and guide you through creating the "Execution" step of a scenario.

 We define the Execution step of a scenario as:

 > The execution of any tests in a scenario.
 This step should only consist of any setup that absolutely must occur in this step (rather than the [orchestration step](Orchestration_Guide.md)) and the execution of tests.
 The execution of these tests should result in one or more JUnit (xml) files.

-Please follow the guide below to create the execution step of your scenario.
+Please follow the guide below to create the Execution step of your scenario.

 ## Scenario Execution